 - Achieves clear, corrected vision

-- Most patients are able to return to their everyday routine the day following SMILE with clear, corrected vision
+- Most patients return to their normal routine the following day

-- You may experience less discomfort and dry eye with SMILE than with other types of vision correction procedures
+- Typically less discomfort/dry eye than with other vision correction procedures

 - No more hassles with glasses or contact lenses